FortiGate

 Solution

-Main Mode RSASIG doesn't suffer this limitation and still offers ID protection :
+Main Mode RSASIG does not suffer from this limitation and still offers ID protection :

 Upon receipt of the first